RadioFreeAsia/nuclia-loader/readme.md

-This custom load will take a json output created from plone's 'exportimport' plugin and load data into a Nuclea database via it's REST API.
+This custom loader will take a json output created from plone's 'exportimport' plugin and load data into a Nuclea database via it's REST API.

 ## Install